100-year-old veterans to flip coin at Super Bowl

 He’s still sharp and clear-headed, carrying on a phone conversation on Friday like he was half his age.

-“I just hope for a good game, and good refereeing,’’ he said.
+“I just hope for a good game, and good refereeing,’’ McGee said.
 “I’m looking forward to seeing the coin and then seeing the game.’’

 McGee was home on holiday in Chicago celebrating his 22nd birthday when Japanese planes bombed Pearl Harbor in 1941, sending the nation into war.
 He remembers vividly being in the car with others in his glee club driving to perform at a South Chicago church when President Franklin Roosevelt came on the radio to announce the bombing.